aplteam/MarkAPL/MarkAPL.md

 This document lists _all_ parameters available (read: honoured by **_Mark_APL_**).
 However, you cannot set all of them with the `[parm]:<name>=<value>` technqiue: some of them can only be specified programmatically.

-However, it is easy to find out what can be injected into the document by selecting the "Inject parameters..." command from the context menu of the markdown pane.
+If you use Meddy for editing a Markdown document it is easy to find out what can be injected into the document by selecting the "Inject parameters..." command from the context menu of the markdown pane.

+Note that parameters must **_go to the top of a document_** in order to be recognized.

 #### bookmarkLink